Core Web Vitals & Page Experience Update - Your Guide

 Check the URLs you have on your website, for example.
 The report categorises them into three stages: poor, needs improvement, and good.
 If your URLs are poor or need improvement, you need to investigate and fix them.

-Every report in the Search Console links to Page Speed Insights.
+Search Console links to Page Speed Insights.
 This is one of the most important tools for fixing your problems and optimising.
 There are other tools available on the web to help you fix issues, such as Lighthouse, Chrome DevTools, and the Crux API, which can assist in identifying how your site performs in terms of core web vitals.

 These can be somewhat technical and you need to address each of these criteria carefully to make your website perform better in Google search results, so you may need expert help.